IceBlcokMC/Js_Engine/README-EN.md

 ## Development

 Currently, there is no development documentation available.
-You can read the type definition files in the `lib/dts` directory to understand the JsEngine API.
+You can read the type definition files in the `lib/dts` directory, or use the template items we provide [Js_Engine_Plugin_Template](https://github.com/IceBlcokMC/js_engine_plugin_template)。

 ## About